omarakhmedov-web/metridex-showcase/README.md

 ## 🚀 Ecosystem Focus

-Metridex is designed as a **chain-agnostic QuickScan layer** for EVM ecosystems.
+Metridex is designed as a **chain‑agnostic QuickScan layer** for EVM ecosystems.

-Current priority L2s and rollups include:
-- Mantle Network
-- Optimism (OP Stack)
-- Arbitrum & Orbit chains
-- Zircuit (zk-rollup, in progress)
+The production bot already runs on several major L1 and L2 networks and can be adapted to new EVM-compatible ecosystems through configurable RPC, DEX/scan integrations, and domain intelligence checks.

+In this showcase we focus not on specific networks, but on how the QuickScan surface looks and behaves: what data it aggregates, how the risk snapshot is formed, and how it can be consumed by traders, bots, wallets, and dashboards.

-This repository demonstrates only the **public, non-sensitive** parts of the project and how the QuickScan surface can be adapted per ecosystem without exposing proprietary risk logic.
+This repository demonstrates only the **public, non‑sensitive** parts of the project and how the QuickScan surface can be adapted per ecosystem without exposing proprietary risk logic.
 ---